SOS! In case of emergency.

 Preparedness.
 We assemble thousands of flood clean-up buckets and personal hygiene kits during the year, so when disaster strikes, we are able to load them on trucks and get them to the right place in days.
 Working with other annual conferences, we keep centralized response kits ready to go.

-Michigan works with national, state and local agencies to bring wholeness to disaster zones.
-We arrive after first responders have completed their rescue missions.
-At the invitation of the affected community, our teams move in, often for years following the crisis.
+Michigan coordinates with national, state and local agencies to bring wholeness to disaster zones.
+Disaster zones are dangerous so our volunteers arrive only after first responders have completed their rescue missions.
+At the invitation of the affected community our teams move in and often for years following the crisis.
 To accomplish this we must be trained and prepared.
-Disaster zones are dangerous and our committee we can prepare you for work ahead.
+Click the button below to connect with Bob McCormick, our Early Response Team Coordinator.

 Photo courtesy UMCOR